pippim/pippim.github.io/programs/mserve.md

 style="max-height:640px; width: 100% !important; height: auto !important;">
   </video>

-This also video shows:
+**Video Highlights:**

 1. The "Paused" graphic in the regular music player.
-It is programmatically generated and not an image file.
+It is programmatically generated and not an image file that can be changed.
 2. The regular music is resumed and the Hamburger menu is used to select the *Fine-tune time index* option
 3. The <kbd>Sample all</kbd> button is selected
 4. The function plays the first second of each line
 5. We noticed at time index `154` seconds the instrumental section was left on too long.
 This caused the Chorus line and next line to start too late.
-6. Those three lines were selected and <kbd>Being sync</kbd> button was used to fix the timing
+6. Those three lines were selected and <kbd>Begin sync</kbd>
+button is used to fine-tune the timing
-7. When fixing the timing though we clicked too soon rather than too late as before.
+7. When fixing the timing though we clicked too soon rather than
+too late as before.
 So we click back on a previous line and take a "mulligan".
 Then we click again as the music catches up.
 8. Next, the time indices are saved by clicking the <kbd>Save</kbd> button
 9. Finally, the function is closed by clicking the <kbd>Close</kbd> button and the regular music player resumes play automatically.